cartrawler/cartrawler.github.io/docs/ios/widgets/widgetImplementationSteps.md

 Each widget is independent of the Standalone and In Path flows, and can be used to launch either of them via your implementation of the `CTWidgetContainerDelegate`’s `didTapView` function.<br />

-To implement the SDK's Standalone flow within your app, please use the following steps:
+To implement the SDK's widgets within your app, please use the following steps:

 <details open markdown="block">
   <summary>